openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Other resolution methods may be defined in future versions of this specification or by Trust Frameworks.

-#### OpenID Federation 1.0 Automatic Registration
+#### OpenID Federation 1.0 Automatic Registration {#automatic-registration}

 When Relying Party's `client_id` is expressed as an `https` URI, Automatic Registration defined in [@!OpenID.Federation] MUST be used.

 The Relying Party's Entity Identifier defined in Section 1.2 of [@!OpenID.Federation] MUST be `client_id`.
 When the Self-Issued Request is signed, Self-Issued OP MUST obtain the public key from the `jwks` property in the Relying Party's Entity Statement defined in Section 3.1 of [@!OpenID.Federation].
 Metadata other than the public keys MUST also be obtained from the Entity Statement.

-Note that to use Automatic Registration, clients would be required to have an individual identifier and an associated public key(s), which is not always the case for the public/native app clients.
+To use Automatic Registration, clients would be required to have an individual identifier and an associated public key(s), which is not always the case for the public/native app clients.

+When this resolution method is used,
+- Self-Issued OP Request MUST be signed.
+- Registration parameters defined in (#rp-registration-parameter) MUST NOT be present.

 The following is a non-normative example of a `client_id` resolvable using OpenID Federation 1.0 Automatic Registration: